jillesvangurp/es-kotlin-client/manual/demo.md

 ```

-We use a few kotlin helpers for links:
+Helpers for creating links links are provided:

-- You can link to another page [Es Kotlin Wrapper Client Manual](index.md)
+- You can link to another page [Elasticsearch Kotlin Client Manual](index.md)
 - You can link to the source of any class [`KotlinForExample`](https://github.com/jillesvangurp/es-kotlin-wrapper-client/tree/master/src/test/kotlin/io/inbot/eskotlinwrapper/manual/KotlinForExample.kt)

 This Markdown is Generated from Kotlin code.
-Please don't edit this file and instead edit the [source file](https://github.com/jillesvangurp/es-kotlin-wrapper-client/tree/master/src/test/kotlin/io/inbot/eskotlinwrapper/manual/ManualOverviewPageTest.kt) from which this page is generated.
+Please don't edit this file and instead edit the [source file](https://github.com/jillesvangurp/es-kotlin-wrapper-client/tree/master/src/test/kotlin/io/inbot/eskotlinwrapper/manual/AboutThisManualTest.kt) from which this page is generated.